 Alco Diesels work ore cars in the yard.

 The railroad also maintains a set of early Alco Diesels.
 Our event photographed the RS-2 / RS-3 pair pushing an ore train through the yard on Friday.
 On Sunday, the pair joined us for a photo shoot up near Ruth Nevada.
 While I enjoy photographing steam, I am actually a Diesel fan, with the old Santa Fe Silver and Red FP-45s at the top of my list.
 Yes, I know there is one being restored in Perris.

 Engine #40 in action passing Hiline Junction.
 Soon the junction may allow trains to McGill.

 The future of the Nevada Northern Railway is strong.

-Engine #93, a 1909 American Locomotive 2-8-0 Consolidation, reached the Federal Railway Administration-mandated 15 year / 1472-operating day scheduled boiler inspection and will return to service July 1.
+Engine #93, a 1909 American Locomotive 2-8-0 Consolidation, reached the Federal Railway Administration-mandated 15-year / 1472-operating day scheduled boiler inspection and will return to service on July 1.
 And Engine #81, a 1917 Baldwin 2-8-0 that was stored inoperable in 1960 will soon re-enter service.
 Both overhauls, critical for the reliability and future of Nevada Northern operations, are being funded by a $2 million donation "Phoenix Dare" project.